Simon Leys: Early life and education

+Career

 In 1955, his father died prematurely.
 In May, as one of ten young Belgians invited to spend a month in China, he took part in a conversation with Premier Zhou Enlai.
 The experience made him sympathetic to the Maoist regime: "I confidently extended to the Maoist regime the same sympathy that I felt for all things Chinese."
 The trip convinced him that "it would be inconceivable to live in this world, in our age, without a good knowledge of Chinese language and a direct access to Chinese culture".
 Upon his return to Belgium, he finished his studies in art history and set out to learn calligraphy.

 In the summer of 1958, he travelled to Étel, a port in French Brittany, to board one of the last remaining tuna boats.
 The account he wrote of the fishing expedition was not published until 45 years later, under the title Prosper.

 After being awarded a small bursary from the Nationalist government in Taiwan, he enrolled at the Fine Arts department of National Taiwan University in Taipei.
 There he studied under the guidance of Puru, a Manchu and cousin of Puyi, the last emperor, and began research for his future PhD dissertation on Shitao, a Chinese painter in the Qing empire.

 After completing his studies in Taiwan in 1960, he was called up for military service in Belgium.
 Instead, he chose to become a conscientious objector and perform civil service in the field of development cooperation for the next three years.
 First, thanks to the intervention of Eurasian writer Han Suyin, he was able to take up a part-time student and teaching job at Nanyang University in Singapore.
 However, in 1963, under suspicion of being a communist by the Lee Kuan Yew regime, he had to pack up and leave for Hong Kong, at the time a British colony.

 For two years he taught at the New Asia College, one of the colleges of the Chinese University of Hong Kong.
 He lived in a Kowloon squatter area, sharing with three friends a small accommodation they dubbed Wu Yong Tang (《無用堂》the "hall of uselessness") and living a life redolent of an Eastern Scènes de la vie de bohème.

 He supplemented his income by writing summaries of articles from the mainland Chinese press and collecting testimonies from refugees from the mainland on behalf of the Belgian diplomatic delegation.
 He also gleaned information from China News Analysis, a weekly publication produced in Hong Kong by the Jesuit scholar Father László Ladány.
 These reports would become the basis of his 1971 book Les Habits neufs du président Mao (translated as The Chairman's New Clothes).

 He also taught courses at the local Alliance française.
 In 1964, he married Han Fang Chang, a journalist he met in Taiwan, and became the father of twins in 1967.